On Horizontal Immersions of Discs in Fat Distributions of Type $(4,6)$

-We now discuss the h-principle problem.
-Since we are only interested in the local h-principle, without loss of generality, we assume that $M=\bbR^6$ and $\Sigma=\bbR^2$.
+Since we are only interested in germs, without loss of generality, we assume that $M=\bbR^6$ and $\Sigma=\bbR^2$.
 Suppose, we have a corank $2$ fat distribution $\calD$ on $M$, which admits Reeb directions (\autoref{defn:fatWithReeb}).
-Consider the relation $\calA\subset J^1(\Sigma, M)$, as in \autoref{sec:inversion}, such that the set of admissible maps (\autoref{defn:admissibleMaps}) $\frU$ are exactly the smooth holonomic sections of $\calA$.
-We have shown that the operator,
+Consider the relation $\calA\subset J^1(\Sigma, M)$, as in \autoref{sec:inversion}, such that the set of admissible maps (\autoref{defn:admissibleMaps}) $\frU$ are exactly the smooth holonomic sections of $\calA$, i.e, we have $\frU= \Sol\calR$.
+We have shown that the operator

 is locally invertible over $\frU$.\\